surveyjs/survey-library/docs/design-survey-question-titles.md

 ## Required Mark

 Questions that require an answer are marked with an asterisk `*`.
-You can use the Survey's [`requiredText`](https://surveyjs.io/Documentation/Library?id=surveymodel#requiredText) set another symbol or specify an explanatory text string:
+You can use the Survey's [`requiredText`](https://surveyjs.io/Documentation/Library?id=surveymodel#requiredText) property to set another symbol or specify an explanatory text string:

 ```js
 const surveyJson = {